 This is the perfect recipe to find a loaf of French or Italian bread at your grocery store that is already marked down on the day-old shelf!
 Sometimes if I see these loaves marked down, I’ll buy it just to bring it home, cube it and then freeze it until I know what I want to make.

 This recipe couldn’t be simpler and it’s a great one to have your kids help with as well.
-Just spread your prepared pan with half of the cubed bread, the cubed cream cheese, half of the pie filling and then the rest of the bread.
+Just spread your prepared pan with half of the cubed bread, the cubed cream cheese, half of the pie filling and then the rest of the bread (you could use left over pie filling for my Christmas Cherry Pie, too!)

 You’ll whip up some eggs, milk and maple syrup to pour over the entire pan.
 Finish it off with the rest of the pie filling and that’s it!